serhargun/Acrome-SMD/docs/getting-started.rst

 Getting Started
 =====

-The ACROME SMD - Brushed DC Motor Driver
+ACROME SMD RED - Brushed DC Motor Driver
 -----------------

 A powerful solution for many system development, the ACROME SMD - Brushed DC Motor Driver board is equipped with a set of sensors and utilizes the I2C line to provide real-time readings.
 It is specifically designed to make controlling DC motors in mobile robots easy and convenient.